exyi/coberec/docs/thesis/API-overview.md

 var csharp = cx.EmitToString();
 ```

-First, we need to create the signatures of the symbols we plan to declare.
+First, we need to create the signatures of the symbols we plan to declare, and we need to create a MethodReference to the `Console.WriteLine` method.
-We need to reference the `Console.WriteLine` method and for that we need the MethodReference.
-For convenience, we can create the reference from a C# lambda function - otherwise we could create it from a MethodInfo (from Reflection) or find the method in the MetadataContext.
+For convenience, we can create the reference from a C# lambda function - otherwise, we could create it from a MethodInfo (from Reflection) or find the method in the MetadataContext.
-The method body is fairly simple, we just call the method and return 0, so we create a block with the two expressions.
+The method body is fairly simple, we only call the method and return 0, so we create a block with the two expressions.

-To format it into a string, we need a [MetadataContext](TODO link) - a class that holds the information about all symbols in the referenced assemblies and the symbols we have declared.
+To format it into a string, we need a [MetadataContext](./design.md#metadata-context) - the class that holds information about all symbols in the referenced assemblies and the symbols we have declared.
-We do not need any references beyond the standard library, so we do not have to specify any parameters; otherwise we could pass an array of references into the Create method.
+We do not need any references beyond the standard library, so we do not have to specify any parameters; otherwise, we could pass an array of references into the Create method.
 After all, we call the `EmitToString` method, which finally invokes the entire machinery including ILSpy and produces the code: